 If the petitioner does not agree with the County Assessor's decision, the petitioner may file a petition with the Board of Equalization for that county.
 The petition must be filed within 25 days of the date the assessor's decision was mailed to the petitioner.
 However, the petitioner may decide to bypass the Board and appeal directly to the Tax Court (Step 3 below) within 60 days of the date the assessor's decision was mailed to the petitioner.
 A.R.S.§§ 42-16056, 16157, 16201.

-Pima and Maricopa Counties Only: To further the appeal to the State Board of Equalization, the taxpayer may either file an appeal online (AND mail/hand-deliver items 2, 3 and 4 listed below) or mail/hand-deliver all documentation listed below to the SBOE:
+Pima and Maricopa Counties Only: To further the appeal to the State Board of Equalization, the taxpayer may either file an appeal online or mail/hand-deliver all documentation listed below to the SBOE in the following order:

 - A copy of the Assessor's decision